GSA-TTS/identity-dev-docs/_pages/support.md

       <p>
         For our Login.gov basic authentication accounts (IAL1), we rely on the user having access to an email address, password, and a secure multi-factor authentication method (AAL2 or higher) such as a phone, authentication app or PIV/CAC where they can receive a secure code to use to sign in to their account.
         <br/><br/>
         For identity proofing, in addition to meeting the above requirements for IAL1/AAL2, we ask users to upload a photograph of their state-issued ID and share their address, phone number and other personal information which is then verified against authoritative sources.
-Login.gov identity proofing services do not meet NIST IAL2 standards at this time.
-We continue to work toward achieving certification of compliance with the IAL2 standard from a third-party assessment organization.
       </p>
     </div>
   </dd>